Here is the greenery and the fresh air...

 Eat well

 To stock up on organic produce, head to the Noordermarkt in the Jordaan district.
 This historic farmers' market takes place every Saturday.
 A flea market is held here every Monday.
-On the Nieuwmarkt in the center, an organic market is held every Saturday, while the "Zuidermkrt" is the organic market in Amsterdam's chic southern district on Jacob Obrechtstraat.
+On the Nieuwmarkt in the center, an organic market is held every Saturday, while the "Zuidermarkt" is the organic market in Amsterdam's chic southern district on Jacob Obrechtstraat.
 It's not hard to find healthy restaurants in the city.
-In fact, to set an example, all meals served at Amsterdam City Hall are vegetarian.
+In fact, to set a good example, all meals served at Amsterdam City Hall are vegetarian.

 Enjoy the nature in the surroundings